-The Uppity Bike Commuters Collective asks the question “Why do people feel compelled to harm others who are riding bicycles?”
-The seeds of the UBCC were planted through an incident that occurred while working as a bike messenger in Philadelphia.
+The Uppity Bike Commuters Collective asks the question “Why do people feel compelled to harass, sometimes harm others who are riding bicycles?”
+The seeds of the UBCC were planted through an interaction that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “ Aren’t you all Uppity!!
 Riding your bike in the street!! ” This stuck in my memory for many years.
-Later while living in San Francisco, a colleague was run off the road by a Fed Ex truck.
-Ideas arrived towards making art addressing the bicycling transportation experience.
+Later on while living in San Francisco, a school colleague was run off the road by a Fed Ex truck while riding her bike.
+Ideas arrived about making art concerning the bicycling transportation experience.
 These thoughts were shared with a circle of fellow bicyclists.
-Turning the tables, we decided to celebrate our lives on bicycles.
+Celebrating our lives on bicycles, we decided to flip the script.
 The Uppity Bike Commuters Collective was created.
 Featuring 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S).

 Copyright Uppity Bike Commuters Collective 2019